 mutate(Freq = n/sum(n))Code language: R (r)

 Using the code above, we get two columns.
-What we did, in the code chunk above, was to group the data by the column containing gender information.
+In the code chunk above, we grouped the data by the column containing gender information.
 We then summarized the data.
-Using the n() function we got the number of observations of each value.
-Finally, we calculated a new variable, called “Freq”.
-Here is were we calculate the frequencies.
+Using the n() function, we got the number of observations of each value.
+Finally, we calculated a new variable called “Freq”.
+Here is where we calculate the frequencies.
 This gives us another nice output.
 Let us have a look at the output:

 There are 53 unique values of age data, a mean of 23.84 and a standard deviation of 8.31.
 Therefore, counting the unique values of the age column would produce a lot of headaches.
-In the next example, we will have a look at how we can count age but getting a readable output by binning.
-This is useful if we want to count e.g. even more continuous data.
+In the next example, we will look at how to count age but get a readable output by binning.
+This is useful if we want to count, e.g., even more continuous data.

 How to create Bins when Counting Distinct Values

 As previously mentioned, we can create bins and count the number of occurrences in each of these bins.
-Here’s an example code in which we get 5 bins:
+Here’s an example code in which we get five bins:

 df %>%